digitalpalidictionary/digitalpalidictionary.github.io/src/features.md

 ## Word Frequency

-Click the **frequency** button to see a heat map of where & how often a word can be found in the Chaṭṭha Saṅgāyana corpus.
+Click the **frequency** button to see a heat map of where and how often a word can be found in the Chaṭṭha Saṅgāyana corpus.

 ![image](pics/features/frequency.png)